The probability of implantation metastasis after peripheral lung cancer biopsy

 Hematoxylin-eosin (H&E) staining

 The paraffin-embedded tumor tissue samples were heated at 65 ℃ for 2 h for dewaxing, followed by multiple steps of hydration.
+Alcohol was used to fix the cancer cells from the inoculum onto the slide.
 The nuclei and cytoplasm of the tumor cells were stained with hematoxylin (AiFang Biological, Changsha, China) and eosin (AiFang), respectively.
 The slices were dried and preserved with neutral resin (AiFang) for further pathological examination.
 The sections were reviewed by two associate chief physicians of the pathology department of our hospital.

 Results